Volunteer Injured By Kimba Tiger

 The audio file of the volunteers informing Carole Baskin of the event is embedded with photos of Candy caring for cats here and even on the day of Kimba’s arrival from Guatemala when she helped offload him from the transport to his new forever home here.
 Candy is a beloved member of our family and cares deeply for the animals and respects the safety protocols of the sanctuary.
 It only took one moment, and one wrong decision for tragedy to strike.

-Candy’s husband reports that she is going into surgery soon.
-She can move her fingers and her arm is broken in three places.
-Her shoulder is badly damaged though.
+Candy’s husband reported that she’s had surgery but this has been so tragic for all involved that they would like their privacy to be respected.
+She can move her fingers and her arm was broken in three places.
+Her shoulder was badly damaged.
 She is conscious but sedated and when the Florida Wildlife officers visited her they said she was able to tell them what happened, which is what she told our volunteers who responded to the scene.
 Kimba Tiger’s rabies and other vaccines are all up to date but he’s being kept on quarantine for 30 days anyway to keep an eye on him.
-While it’s our understanding that the CDC could demand he be killed and tested for rabies, that’s unlikely given the fact that he’s vaccinated and Candy does not want him to be killed for doing what comes naturally.
+While it’s our understanding that the CDC could demand he be killed and tested for rabies, that’s unlikely given the fact that he’s vaccinated and Candy did not want him to be killed for doing what comes naturally.
 Please keep Candy and her family in your hearts, as we will be doing, in hopes for a full recovery.
 We also ask that the media stop hounding them and us during this stressful time for all involved.

 Our keepers go through extensive training with the most important being to never stick any part of your body in a cage.
 In addition to all of the classes at Zoocollege.com there are also certifications for each procedure that require observing how something is done several times and then having someone who is certified observe the keeper doing the procedure several times.
 Each time there are written sign offs before graduation to the next level of animal care.
 There are more than 50 classes to reach the level of proficiency required to feed our big cats.
 Coordinators are meeting tonight however to discuss the issue.